-AIB in its capacity as Mortgage Servicer on behalf of the Issuer operates an established credit process within the framework of the credit risk policy approved by the Board of the Issuer and delegated authorities, based on skill and experience, for the management and control of credit risk.
+The Issuer through the Group has an established credit process with a framework of a mortgage credit policy, and delegated authorities, based on skill and experience, for the management and control of credit risk.
+Credit policy is approved by the Board of the Group.
 Credit grading, scoring and monitoring systems accommodate the early identification and management of any deterioration in loan quality.
 The credit management system is underpinned by an independent system of credit review.